 Let’s start with property, which is typically one of the most popular asset classes with experienced investors because of its tried and tested ability to generate attractive returns.
 Investing into a fixed term property bond with your IFISA gives developers of residential or commercial property an alternative way of financing their development efforts.
 This is particularly necessary after the 2007/08 financial recession caused banks to scale back the funding they offer to regional builders in particular.

-Property bonds can often be asset-backed, meaning your investment is secured against an asset - such as the property your funds are being used to develop - that you’re able to sell if anything was to go wrong (for example, if the borrower was to default of their loan).
+Property bonds can often be asset-backed, meaning your investment is secured against an asset - such as the property your funds are being used to develop - that is able to be sold if anything was to go wrong (for example, if the borrower was to default of their loan).
 While this doesn’t rid the investment of risk entirely, it does add an extra layer of protection, and can be a comforting factor for many investors.

-Property bonds often offer target returns of between 4% and 10%, and while your eyes will likely automatically be drawn to those with the potential of a higher return, thorough research into the IFISA provider and the systems they have in place to mitigate risk is always advisable before investing any money.
+Property bonds often offer target returns of between 4% and 8%, and while your eyes will likely automatically be drawn to those with the potential of a higher return, thorough research into the IFISA provider and the systems they have in place to mitigate risk is always advisable before investing your money.

 SMEs in the UK have faced an uphill battle when it comes to securing finance for their business, and according to a survey released by the Bank of England in 2019, this could be getting worse - with the amount of banks willing to lend to SMEs heading towards its lowest rate since the 2008 crash.
 So SMEs are looking for an alternative means of finance, and this is where SME lending comes in.
 Through an IFISA, investors could earn target returns of between 4% and 6% on average when investing into SMEs, and the rate of return offered generally correlates with the level of risk.